API for clojure.core.memoize - A manipulable, pluggable, memoization framework 0.5.5 (in development)

 you can use `memo` in place of `memoize` without any additional

-The default way to use this function is to simply apply a function
+The default way to use this function is to simply supply a function

 that will be memoized.
 Additionally, you may also supply a map